-Seasonal Affective Disorder (SAD), a type of depression that’s related to changes in
+Seasonal Affective Disorder (SAD) is a type of depression that’s related to changes in

-seasons, is estimated to affect 10 million Americans.
+seasons and is estimated to affect 10 million Americans.
 For most people, symptoms appear during late fall or early winter, making you feel blue around the winter holidays, or sad and disappointed after all the celebrations are over.
-While it’s normal to experience the “winter blues”, feeling sad, hopeless or lethargic for days or weeks at a time can be symptoms of something more serious, including depression.
+While it’s normal to experience the “winter blues”, feeling sad, hopeless, or lethargic for days or weeks at a time can be symptoms of something more serious, including depression.
 A smaller number of people experience symptoms in the spring or early summer.

 Possible Causes of Seasonal Affective Disorder